Curriculum

 puzinf.jpg

-toddler working on an animal puzzle
+Working on an animal puzzle

-Infant & Toddler Curriculum
+Infant & Toddler

 The Montessori Program provides the sense of security, nurturance and loving care that infants and toddlers need to thrive during this stage of intense learning.
-Since infants and toddlers are committed to achieving independence, the Directress provides responsive individual attention as your child deals with positive experiences as well as frustrations.
-The curriculum takes advantage of the rapid growth of fine and gross motor skills at this stage of development.
+Since infants and toddlers need to achieve gradual independence, we provide individual attention as your child deals with positive experiences as well as frustrations.

-The Preschool Curriculum
+Preschool

 Practical Life